 Please note that the spreadsheet can only handle one person.
 This is because the Canada Pension Plan, Old Age Security and Guaranteed Income Supplement are for individuals only.
 If you are a couple that share expenses, just open another spreadsheet for the other person and allocate the total expenses to match the income for each person.
 The only way to deal with a couple as a unit is to use FinanceBase-Lifetime Finances, which is discussed later.

 The example is for a 40 year-old person who expects to retire at age 65.
 This same example is used in Estimating Capital Totals at Retirement.
-The person’s income now is $45,000 and, using the calculations detailed at the end of this post, a total of $22,000 is used for the retirement expenses.
+The person’s income now is $45,000 and, using the calculations detailed at the end of this post, a total of $22,000 is used for the retirement expenses (entered in line 5).

 If you have downloaded the spreadsheet and opened it, you can make changes to suit your situation using the description that follows.
 It is loaded with the example described above and at the end of the post.

-Use Inflation of (#3) – The value you enter will be used to inflate OAS, CPP, GIS and Expenses from Your Age Now to the retirement years.
+3) Use Inflation of – The value you enter will be used to inflate OAS, CPP, GIS and Expenses from Your Age Now to the retirement years and during retirement years.
 Try different values to see what happens to the charts.

 For the example, the ages are 40 for Your Age Now and 65 for Retirement Age, 2% Inflation (which is the Bank of Canada’s target), Payouts at the start of the year and expenses of $22,000.

-OAS – Years of Residency when Retired (#6) – You must be a resident of Canada for at least 10 years to claim OAS.
+6) OAS – Years of Residency when Retired – You must be a resident of Canada for at least 10 years to claim OAS.
 The Maximum is 40 Years.
-Using Your Age Now and your Retirement Age, you should be able to enter the years that apply to you.
-You can also enter the Start Age when the OAS is to start, if it is different from the 67 shown.
-You can enter any age you want because the spreadsheet does not provide any checks.
-However, only 65, 66 and 67 are valid numbers and any others will set the Starting Amount to 0.
-The starting amount is equal to that in line #16 which is in the upper-right of the window times the number of years divided by 40.
+Using Your Age Now and your Retirement Age, you should be able to determine the years that apply to you.
+You can also enter the Start Age when the OAS is to start.
+You can enter any age from 65 to 70.
+As indicated in this Government of Canada link, Old Age Security – Eligibility, you will receive .6% per month (7.2% per year) for each year you delay taking the pension.
+The starting amount is equal to that in line 15 (which is in the upper-right of the window) times the number of years divided by 40 times the increase in pension for each year later than age 65.
 If you are already retired, enter the actual amount you received this year in the Starting Amount cell that has a dashed outline (cell F11).
 This will replace the equation that is there.
+Note: The December 29, 2015 post and spreadsheet only permitted start ages of 65 to 67.

 For the example, only 35 years of residence is used and the Start Age is set to 67.

-The Capital at Retirement for lines #11 (TFSA), #12 (RRIF) and #12 (Other) are taken from the example used in Estimating Capital Totals at Retirement, rounded to the nearest $1,000.
+The Capital at Retirement for lines 10 (TFSA), 11 (RRIF) and 12 (Other) are taken from the example used in Estimating Capital Totals at Retirement, rounded to the nearest $1,000.
 Change to whatever values you want.
-There is no capital for Company Pensions (#14).
+There is no capital for Company Pensions (line 14).

 For the example, the capital is $94K for TFSA, $149K for RRIF and $74K for Other for a total of $317K.